McDermott wins contract for six crude oil storage tanks in Texas

 TAGS

-McDermott International said that it has bagged a contract for providing engineering, procurement, fabrication, and construction services (EPFC services) for six floating roof crude oil storage tanks in Texas from a major oil and gas operator.
+McDermott International said that it has bagged a contract for providing engineering, procurement, fabrication, and construction services (EPFC services) for six floating roof crude oil storage tanks in from a major oil and gas operator.

 McDermott said that the scope of the EPFC contract will be performed by CB&I Storage Solutions.